 When people think of renewable energy, they think of (and want) just wind and solar.
-Maryland has one of the dirtier renewable energy mandates in the nation, with 56.5% of Tier I requirements coming from smokestack technologies, and only 30% from wind and solar.
-Maryland is the only state to put trash incineration - which is far dirtier than coal by every measure - on par with wind power (in Tier I).
+However, Maryland has one of the dirtiest renewable energy mandates in the nation.
+Over the first decade of Maryland's RPS, 60% of the Tier I requirements came from smokestack technologies, and only 21% from wind and solar.
+Maryland is the only state to put trash incineration - which is far dirtier than coal by every measure - in Tier I, on par with wind.
+Burning biomass and landfill gas is also filthy.